Skip to main content

 Is Uma good for a special occasion?

-Yes, and it is one of the stronger options in Eixample for exactly this.
-The surprise menu format, open kitchen, and couples-oriented room create a self-contained occasion without requiring you to manage the evening.
+Yes, it is one of the stronger options in Eixample for exactly this.
+The surprise menu format, open kitchen, couples-oriented room create a self-contained occasion without requiring you to manage the evening.
 The pre-booked structure means no decisions on the night, which works well when the experience itself is the point.

 Is Uma worth the price?